RoycePS/chess-heatmap/README.md

    npm run dev
    ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## License

 This project is licensed under the MIT License with the Commons Clause.

-You are free to use, modify, and self-host this software for personal or non-commercial purposes.
+You are free to use, modify, and self-host this code for personal use.
-You may not sell this software as a service or rebrand it for commercial gain.
+You may not sell this software as a service or rebrand it as your own product.

 See the `LICENSE` file for full details.

 ## Attribution

 Created by [Royce](https://royceps.com).
-If you use this code, please keep the attribution in the footer.
+If you use this code, please ensure the attribution link remains in the footer.